jd89j12dsa/ddse/README.md

 We release our test code for secutiy projects in continue.

+## Attention

+Now the source codes are for developer, which includes many dependeces such as MySQL, IPE, RocksDB, IPE, SRE, and so on.
+We will summarize the dependency requirements and provide simplified usages before July 4, 2023.

 ## Environment

 Our experimental system is Ubuntu Server 16.04 x64